-A feature selection score cannot be generated for any column that is designated as a label or as a score column.
+A feature selection score can't be generated for any column that's designated as a Label or Score column.

-If you attempt to use a scoring method with a column of a data type not supported by the method, either the module will raise an error, or a zero score will be assigned to the column.
+If you try to use a scoring method with a column of a data type that the method doesn't support, the module will raise an error.
+Or, a zero score will be assigned to the column.

-If a column contains logical (true/false) values, they are processed as True = 1 and False = 0.
+If a column contains logical (true/false) values, they're processed as

-A column cannot be a feature if it has been designated as a Label or a Score.
+A column can't be a feature if it has been designated as a Label or a Score.

 How missing values are handled